Monday, 3 July 2006

 Refreshed by strong, hot coffee and strong, hot showers, we had our lunch on the riverbank, admiring the ducks and dragonflies on the water.
 The dragonflies were either a strange double-decker variety, or they were all mating.

-In the next emplacement there was a horse-drawn caravan, lovingly decorated, with a stolid, sandy horse cropping the grass beside it.
+In the next emplacement there was a stolid, sandy horse cropping the grass beside a horse-drawn caravan, lovingly decorated.
 We were disappointed not to see Toad, Ratty and Moley emerge from it.
 Instead a charming family from the Cher appeared, one week into a five-week trip to Alsace.

 A fisherman came strolling past and stopped to chat, or rather to discourse at length on the meaning of life.